Promoting vocational training and the private sector in Mauritania

 Approach

-- In order to promote inclusive participation, the project involves disadvantaged groups – especially young people, young women and migrants – in local decision-making bodies that deal with employment and labour market policy.
+In order to promote inclusive participation, the project involves disadvantaged groups – especially adolescents and young women – in local decision-making bodies.

-- It also improves formal and non-formal vocational training with innovative approaches that strengthen the practical skills of trainees.
+It also improves formal and non-formal vocational education through innovative approaches that strengthen the practical skills of trainees.
 This includes updated curricula, modern teaching methods and short-term educational services that are adequate for the labour market.
-Which in return enables participants to acquire applicable skills and meet the labour market’s requirements.